-Delving into HVAC Facebook marketing can seem intimidating for contractors in 2022.
-However, with the volume of users (about 307 million) and the average time spent per day (about an hour), Facebook has done a lot to transform into an asset for business owners.
+Delving into HVAC Facebook marketing can seem intimidating for contractors in 2023.
+However, with the volume of users (about 307 million) and the average time spent per day (about an hour), Facebook has done a lot to transform itself into an asset for business owners.

 Like Google, Facebook has spent a good portion of the last decade rolling out new services like advertising and ways to connect business owners to their audience.
 As a result, Facebook has emerged as an essential marketing tool for AC and heating companies.

 There are many different aspects of Facebook management for AC companies.
-As a result, HVAC Webmasters outlines some critical social media marketing tactics in the following guide.
+As a result, HVAC Webmasters outlines some critical social media marketing and management tactics in the following guide.

 Setting up an HVAC Facebook Business Page

-Having a Facebook page for your business is different from having a profile on Facebook.
-To set your business up for success on Facebook, you’re going to want to set up a Facebook “Page” for it.
+Having a Facebook page for your business differs from having a profile on Facebook.
+To set your business up for success on Facebook, you will want to set up a Facebook “Page” for it.
 You can start by visiting the Facebook setup page.

 And as you can see from this page, you have two “Page” options.
 The first option is “Business or Brand,” and the second is “Community or Public Figure.”
-Of course, as an HVAC contractor, you are going to want to choose “Business or Brand.”
+Of course, as an HVAC contractor, you will want to choose “Business or Brand.”

 To go any further, you will have to have a Facebook account already, so if you don’t already have one, sign up for one now.
 Next, you will be asked to categorize your business.
 You will also be asked to name your Facebook business page.
 We recommend naming your page directly after your HVAC business name.